MicrosoftDocs/architecture-center/docs/example-scenario/ai/speech-to-text-transcription-analytics-content.md

 1. Audio files are uploaded to an Azure Storage account via any supported method.
 You can use a UI-based tool like [Azure Storage Explorer](/azure/vs-azure-tools-storage-manage-with-storage-explorer) or use a [storage SDK or API](/azure/storage/blobs/reference).
 1. The upload to Azure Storage triggers an Azure logic app.
 The logic app accesses any necessary credentials in Azure Key Vault and makes a request to the Speech service's batch transcription API.
-1. The logic app submits the audio files call to Speech service, including optional settings for speaker diarization.
+1. The logic app submits the audio files call to the Speech service, including optional settings for speaker diarization.
-1. Speech service completes the batch transcription and loads the transcription results to the Storage account.
+1. The Speech service completes the batch transcription and loads the transcription results to the Storage account.

 ### Enrichment and visualization pipeline